EhrichPeter/EhrichPeter/README.md

 # 👋 Hi, I'm Peter Ehrich

 A full-stack developer with a passion for building scalable, well-crafted systems.
-Skilled in Python, DevOps, and committed to DevSecOps best practices.
-Experienced with Terraform for infrastructure provisioning.
 Always exploring new technologies to take projects from idea to production.

 # 👀 Currently Learning: